| Title: | Create Tables for Reporting Clinical Trials |

 Passed to |

-Results depend on format_to
+Results depend on format_to:

 contain all results of the descriptve statistics and the hypothesis tests.